prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 <img src={BlockchainSimplified} />

 Ethereum's nodes work together to process one batch of transactions at a time.
-These batches are Ethereum's blocks.
-As users and applications submit transactions to the network, new blocks are proposed and ultimately finalized.
+These batches of transactions are Ethereum's blocks.
+As users and applications submit transactions to the network, new blocks are created to contain them.
+These blocks are tentatively appended to the head of the chain before becoming permanently enshrined in Ethereum Mainnet.

 ### Blocks, epochs, and slots